OpenCyphal/public_regulated_data_types/reg/udral/README.md

 # UDRAL

-This namespace contains data type definitions, network service specifications, usage guidelines and best practices, and other documentation relating to the UAVCAN DRone Application Layer Specification (UDRAL).
+This namespace contains data type definitions, network service specifications, usage guidelines and best practices, and other documentation relating to the Cyphal drone application layer (UDRAL) specification.
-The specification defines the application layer for applying UAVCAN v1 to (un)manned aerial vehicles, including multirotors and fixed wing aircraft.
+The specification defines the application layer for applying Cyphal to (un)manned aerial vehicles, including multirotors and fixed wing aircraft.

 The definitions are contained in two namespaces: